 How can a Project be closed?

 The suggestion to close a project should come from the sponsor, or the project management.
 A good PMO may also suggest candidate projects for close review.
-The decision for the project to be formally closed should involve portfolio management.
+Deciding to formally close the project should involve portfolio management.
 Cancellation must be confirmed by the sponsor and executive management, depending on the nature and size of the project.
 The exact process will vary between organisations.
 This process can be difficult in organisations that do not formally review projects and have not cancelled them in the past.

 Benefits to the Portfolio of kill projects